 ABAN was founded in 2010 to create a solution to two issues plaguing Accra, Ghana: the 60 tons of plastic waste that end up on the streets of every day and the 30,000 children that sleep on these same streets.

-In our holistic school-based program, marginalized women turned apprentices develop their seamstress skills to transform hand-dyed fabric and up-cycled plastic sachets into handmade bags, wallets and aprons simultaneously taking classes.
+In our holistic school-based program, marginalized women learn life, business, and vocational skills to graduate with the ability to create or earn a job.
 They receive the tools necessary to practice a trade, make a living and become self-reliant leaders of their communities.
 Each girl graduates from ABAN with over $200 USD and the skills to use it wisely to provide herself and her child with a brighter future.